Collapsibility and homological properties of $\mathfrak{I}$-contractible transformations: Collapsibility properties of I -contractible transformations

-Thus, a collapse of a free pair is, in general, neither a contractible transformation nor $ws$-dismantling.
-Compare this remark to the proof of Lemma 4.4 of \cite{Boulet}. \end{rmk} Despite Example \ref{example-octahedron}, we conjecture that the reverse inclusion in Lemma \ref{inclusionIC} is also true: Namely, that any Strong $\II$-contractible graph is also a collapsible one.
+Despite Example \ref{example-octahedron}, we conjecture that the reverse inclusion in Theorem \ref{inclusionIC} is also true: In other words, that any strong $\II$-contractible graph is also a collapsible one.
 In this section, we show algorithms we have used to verify the inclusion $\CC \subset \SIC$ to several graphs.
 These algorithms were written in \texttt{C/C++} and are available in the repository \cite{EGC}.

-To support the conjecture ($\CC \subset \SIC$), a subset of graphs of these families will be calculated, restricting the number of vertices to $n \leq 8$.
+To support the conjecture ($\CC \subset \SIC$), a subset of graphs of these families will be calculated, restricting the number of vertices to $n<10$.

 Since connectivity is a common characteristic of these families, the strategy is first to obtain a collection of related graphs, then for each graph, two algorithms will be applied to determine if $G \in \SIC$ and if $G\in \CC$.
 The codes and the results will be found in the aforementioned repository.